paked/configure/README.md

   conf.Use(configure.NewFlag())
 }
 ```
 The configuration stage is where you configure `configure` by adding Checkers to the stack.
 Checkers are objects which will attempt to retrieve your variables from their respective data sources.
 When a `Checker` fails the next one in the stack is called, the stack is in the same order that the `Checker`'s were added in.
-You can configure `configeur` anytime before you call the `conf.Parse()` function, but the `init()` function provides a reliable place to do so.
+You can configure `configure` anytime before you call the `conf.Parse()` function, but the `init()` function provides a reliable place to do so.

 ### Stage Three : Usage
 ```go